altMITgcm/MITgcm66h/docs/contributing.rst

 What is Git?
 Git is a version control software tool used to help coordinate work among the many MITgcm model contributors.
 Version control is a management system to track changes in code over time, not only facilitating ongoing changes to code, but also as a means to check differences and/or obtain code from any past time in the project history.
 Without such a tool, keeping track of bug fixes and new features submitted by the global network of MITgcm contributors would be virtually impossible.
 If you are familiar with the older form of version control used by the MITgcm (CVS), there are many similarities, but we now take advantage of the modern capabilities offered by Git.

-Git itself is open source linux software (typically included with any new linux installation, check with your sys-admin if it seems missing) that is necessary for tracking changes in files, etc. through your local computer’s terminal session.
-All Git-related terminal commands are typed of form “git <arguments>”.
+Git itself is open source linux software (typically included with any new linux installation, check with your sys-admin if it seems to be missing) that is necessary for tracking changes in files, etc. through your local computer’s terminal session.
+All Git-related terminal commands are of the form ``git <arguments>``.
 Important functions include syncing or updating your code library, adding files to a collection of files with edits, and commands to “finalize” these changes for sending back to the MITgcm maintainers.
 There are numerous other Git command-line tools to help along the way (see man pages via ``man git``).

+The most common git commands are:

+ - ``git clone`` download (clone) a repository to your local machine
+ - ``git status`` obtain information about the local git repository
+ - ``git diff`` highlight differences between the current version of a file and the version from the most recent commit
+ - ``git add`` stage a file, or changes to a file, so that they are ready for ``git commit``
+ - ``git commit`` create a commit.
+A commit is a snapshot of the repository with an associated message that describes the changes.

 What is GitHub then?
 GitHub is a website that has three major purposes: 1) Code Viewer: through your browser, you can view all source code and all changes to such over time; 2) “Pull Requests”: facilitates the process whereby code developers submit changes to the primary MITgcm maintainers; 3) the “Cloud”: GitHub functions as a cloud server to store different copies of the code.
 The utility of #1 is fairly obvious.
 For #2 and #3, without GitHub, one might envision making a big tarball of edited files and emailing the maintainers for inclusion in the main repository.
 Instead, GitHub effectively does something like this for you in a much more elegant way.
 Note unlike using (linux terminal command) git, GitHub commands are NOT typed in a terminal, but are typically invoked by hitting a button on the web interface, or clicking on a webpage link etc. To contribute edits to MITgcm, you need to obtain a github account.
 It’s free; do this first if you don’t have one already.